 Summer is prime time for college campus visits.
 The three-month break gives high school students ample time to explore their options, especially if they’re considering schools far from home.
 And if students are concerned that campus will seem bare without students, explain that isn’t the case.

-There will always be a student presence on campus during the summer.
+be a student presence on campus during the summer.
 Many students will be there conducting research, interning in school offices or working in the community.

 It’s important to stress that students have to do something productive this summer.
 More and more, admission officers need reasons to separate students from the thousands of applications they receive with the same GPAs, test scores and extracurricular activities.